mantidproject/mantid/docs/source/interfaces/diffraction/Engineering Diffraction.rst

 Calibration
 -----------

-This tab currently provides a graphical interface to create new calibrations, using the :ref:`EnggCalibrate<algm-EnggCalibrate>` algorithm, and visualise them.
+This tab currently provides a graphical interface to create new calibrations and visualise them.
 It also allows for the loading of GSAS parameter files (.prm) created by the calibration process to load a previously created calibration into the interface.